Elliott Wright

 Elliott Wright is a British reality television personality.

 He appeared in The Only Way is Essex between 2010 and 2017.
-He was the main person in the six part series Playa in Marbella and Get Your Act Together, where he was trained by Billy George.
-Elliott is the cousin of Mark, Josh and Jess Wright.
+He was the main cast member in the six part series Playa in Marbella and Get Your Act Together, where he was trained by Billy George.
+He is the cousin of Mark, Josh and Jess Wright.

-In 2016, he became engaged to Sadie Stuart he is now married to Sadie Stuart Wright.
-He lives in Bromley:Chislehurst, England.
+In 2016, he became engaged to Sadie Stuart, whom he is now married to.
+He lives in Bromley, Chislehurst, England.